dat-ecosystem-archive/docs/papers/dat-paper.md

 A common issue in data analysis is when data changes but the link to the data remains the same.
 For example, one day a file called data.zip might change, but a typical HTTP link to the file does not include a hash of the content, or provide a way to get updated metadata, so clients that only have the HTTP link have no way to check if the file changed without downloading the entire file again.
 Referring to a file by the hash of its content is called content addressability, and lets users not only verify that the data they receive is the version of the data they want, but also lets people cite specific versions of the data by referring to a specific hash.

+Dat uses SHA256 hashes to address content.
+Hashes are arranged in a Merkle tree, a tree where each non-leaf node is the hash of all child nodes.
+Leaf nodes contain actual data.
+This means that in order to verify the integrity of some subset of content only the top most common ancestors of the leaf nodes that contain that content must be fetched.
+For example to verify all content in a Merkle tree the top level node of the tree can be used.
+Due to the behavior of secure cryptographic hashes the top hash can only be produced if all data below it matches exactly.
+If two trees have matching top hashes then you know that all other nodes in the tree must match as well, and you can conclude that your dataset is synchronized.

-### Hypercore and Hyperdrive
+### 3.2.1 Hypercore and Hyperdrive

 Data storage and content integrity in Dat is implemented in a module called [Hypercore](https://npmjs.org/hypercore).
 Given a stream of binary data, Hypercore splits the stream into chunks using Rabin fingerprints, hashes each chunk, and arranges the hashes in a specific type of Merkle tree that allows for certain replication properties.
 In addition to providing a content addressing system, Hypercore also provides a network protocol for exchanging chunks with peers.
 The defining feature of Hypercore is its ability to fully or partially synchronize streams in a distributed setting even if the stream is being appended to.

 Hypercore is agnostic to the format of the input data, it operates on any stream of binary data.
-For the Dat use case of synchronizing datasets we wrote and use a file system module on top of Hypercore called Hyperdrive.
+For the Dat use case of synchronizing datasets we use a file system module on top of Hypercore called Hyperdrive.
 We have a layered abstraction so that if someone wishes they can use Hypercore directly to have full control over how they model their data.
 Hyperdrive works well when your data can be represented as files on a filesystem, which is our main use case with Dat.

-### Registers
+### 3.2.2 Registers

 Central to the design of Hypercore is the notion of a register.
-This is a binary append-only stream (Kappa architecture) whose contents are cryptographically hashed and signed and therefore can be trusted.
+This is a binary append-only stream whose contents are cryptographically hashed and signed and therefore can be trusted.
 Hypercore lets you create many registers, and replicates them when synchronizing with another peer.

 Registers are a way of encoding a Merkle tree that we use to efficiently replicate data over a network.
-When generating the Merkle tree, hashes are positioned by a scheme called binary interval numbering or just simply bin numbering.
+When generating the Merkle tree, hashes are positioned by a scheme called binary interval numbering or just simply "bin" numbering.
 This is just a specific, deterministic way of laying out the nodes in a tree.
 For example a tree with 7 nodes will always be arranged like this:

 ```
 0